szikszail/dotenv-ng/README.md

 # This is an environment file (simplified)
 export EXPORTED_VARIABLE=simple value # this will be a string export OTHER_EXPORTED_VARIABLE=123 # this will be a number
-# You can leave export statement and set
+# You can leave the export statement and set
 # just key-value pairs
 SIMPLE_STRING_VARIABLE = "hello world" # string can be also set in quotes OTHER_STRING_VARIABLE = 'hello world' # or apostrophes